Libensemble/libensemble/docs/platforms/frontier.rst

 You may wish to create a virtual environment to install packages in (see python_on_frontier_).

-.. container:: toggle

-   .. container:: header

-      Example of using virtual environment
+.. dropdown:: Example of using virtual environment

    Having created a dir ``/ccs/proj/<project_id>/libensemble``: